mate-academy/layout_miami/checklist.md

     });
     ```
 16. Remember to reset default margins for headings (h1, h2, h3, etc.).
 Make sure that ```<h1>``` is positioned exactly 80px from the bottom of the header.
-17. Make sure that user can't navigate to bottom of your page with `TAB` key while menu is open:
+17. Make sure that your menu work correctly on navigate to bottom of your page with `TAB` key while menu is open:
     <img width="385" alt="Menu tab bug" src="https://user-images.githubusercontent.com/47606379/139260485-6882a4ec-756b-4bc4-b079-782de01ef5f6.png">